 The Social Security Administration has two programs that pay disability benefits.
 The Social Security Disability Insurance program pays benefits to disabled workers “insured” under the program.
 To be insured and eligible for SSDI, you must have worked long enough at jobs or self-employment and paid Social Security taxes on the income.

 The other disability program, Supplemental Security Income, pays benefits to disabled adults and children with limited incomes and resources.
 You do not need a work history to qualify for SSI.

-Adults applying for SSI or SSDI must be disability, although SSI benefits are available to adults who are not blind or disabled who are at least 65 years of age.
-A person claiming to be disability must prove with medical records and other evidence that they have a medically determinable physical or mental impairment preventing them from engaging in substantial gainful activity that is expected to last for at least one year or result in death.
+Adults applying for SSI or SSDI must be disabled, although SSI benefits are available to adults who are not blind or disabled who are at least 65 years of age.
+A person claiming to be disabled must prove with medical records and other evidence that they have a medically determinable physical or mental impairment preventing them from engaging in substantial gainful activity that is expected to last for at least one year or result in death.